mshick/dotfiles/README.md

 `.localrc` sets some personal environment variables, and holds stuff you'd prefer not to see in a public repository.
 See the example: `zsh/localrc.example`.

+You will need to rename and place in your user dir like so:
+`~/.localrc`